Thomas Moore: Trinity College and the United Irishmen

 In 1795, Moore was among the first Catholics admitted to Trinity College Dublin, preparing, as his mother had hoped, for a career in law.
 Through the literary salon of the poet and satirist Henrietta Battier, and his friends Robert Emmet, with him at Trinity, and Edward Hudson, Moore was connected to the popular politics of the capital agitated by the French Revolution and by the prospect of a French invasion.
 With their encouragement, in 1797, Moore wrote an appeal to his fellow students to resist the proposal, then being canvassed by the English-appointed Dublin Castle administration, to secure Ireland by incorporating the kingdom in a union with Great Britain.
 At the same time, in what he was later to describe in a preface to his Melodies as his "ardour for the national cause", he had popped "privately into the letterbox" of the United Irish paper, The Press, "a short Fragment in imitation of Ossian".
 Mirroring the conceit of James Macpherson's Ossian cycle (poems which the Scottish writer claimed to have discovered and translated from Gaelic), it called on the Irish to recall the heroism of their ancestors and strike for freedom.

-In April 1798, Moore was interrogated at Trinity but acquitted on the charge of being a party, through the Society of United Irishmen, to sedition.
-Though a friend of Emmet, he had not taken the United Irish oath with Emmet and Hudson, and he was to play no part in the republican rebellion of 1798 (Moore was at home, ill in bed), or in the uprising in Dublin for which Emmet was executed in 1803.
+In April 1798, Moore was interrogated at Trinity by the Lord Chancellor of Ireland, John Fitzgibbon, but acquitted on the charge of being a party, through the Society of United Irishmen, to sedition.
+He had not joined his friends in taking the United Irish oath, and he was to play no part in the republican rebellion of 1798 (Moore was at home, ill in bed), or in the uprising in Dublin for which Emmet was executed in 1803.
 Later, in a biography of the United Irish leader Lord Edward Fitzgerald (1831), he made clear his sympathies, not hiding his regret that the French expedition under General Hoche failed in December 1796 to effect a landing.
-Moore pays homage to Emmet's sacrifice on the gallows in the song "O, Breathe Not His Name" (1808).
+Moore pays homage to Emmet's sacrifice on the gallows, and to the grief of his fiancée Sarah Curran, in the song "O, Breathe Not His Name" (1808).